hustf/BitmapMaps.jl/README.md

 First, you do the main work in downloading elevation data in your chosen folder, e.g. `your_homedir/BitmapMaps/your_project`.
 As mentioned, [data](https://github.com/peterkovesi/PerceptualColourMaps.jl): https://hoydedata.no/LaserInnsyn2/

-# Summit identification and prominence calculation
+# On summit identification and prominence calculation

 This describes the algorithm from version 0.2.0.